-Philippines' Duterte says China, Russia supportive when he complained of U.S.
+Philippines' Duterte says China, Russia supportive when he complained of U.S

-MANILA Philippines President Rodrigo Duterte said on Sunday he had received support from Russia and China when he complained to them about the United States, in another broadside that could test his increasingly fragile alliance with Washington.
+MANILA (Reuters) - Philippines President Rodrigo Duterte said on Sunday he had received support from Russia and China when he complained to them about the United States, in another broadside that could test his increasingly fragile alliance with Washington.

 Duterte said that during a meeting on the sidelines of a leaders' summit in Laos last month, Russian Prime Minister Dmitry Medvedev had agreed with him when he railed against the United States.

-"He said 'that is really how the Americans are', he said 'we will help you'."
+"He said: 'That is really how the Americans are.'
+He said: 'We will help you.'"

 Duterte gave no further details about the nature of his complaints.

-His ire toward the United States has intensified since U.S. President Barack Obama said he would raise concerns about his deadly war on drugs.
+His ire toward the United States has intensified since U.S. President Barack Obama said he would raise concerns about Duterte's deadly war on drugs.

-The White House canceled a meeting between them in Laos after Duterte had called Obama a "son of a bitch".
+The White House canceled a meeting between them in Laos after Duterte had called Obama a "son of a bitch."

 Duterte said on Sunday he had raised objections about the United States to China also.